Chronic Myeloid Leukemia

 References:

 Kantarjian H, Cortes J. Chronic myeloid leukemia.
 In: Abeloff MD, Armitage JO, Lichter AS, Niederhuber JE, Kastan MB, McKenna WG.
 Clinical Oncology.
 4th ed.
-Philadelphia, Pa.
-Elsevier: 2008: 2279-2289.
+Philadelphia, PA: Elsevier; 2008:2279–2289.

 Druker BJ, Marin D. Chronic myelogenous leukemia.
 In: DeVita VT, Lawrence TS, Rosenberg SA, eds.
-DeVita.
-Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
+DeVita, Hellman, and Rosenberg’s Cancer: Principles and Practice of Oncology.
 10th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2015:1644-1653.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2015:1644–1653.

-Cortes JE, Talpaz M, O’Brien S, et al. Staging of chronic myeloid leukemia in the imatinib era: an evaluation of the World Health Organization proposal.
+Cortes JE, Talpaz M, O’Brien S, et al. Staging of chronic myeloid leukemia in the imatinib era: evaluation of the World Health Organization proposal.
 Cancer.
-2006;106:1306-1315.
+2006;106:1306–1315.

 Cortes J, Hochhaus A, Hughes T, Kantarjian H. Front-line and salvage therapies with tyrosine kinase inhibitors and other treatments in chronic myeloid leukemia.
 J Clin Oncol.
-2011 Feb 10;29(5):524-531.
-Epub 2011 Jan 10.
+2011;29(5):524–531.

 Druker BJ, Guilhot F, O’Brien SG, et al. Five-year follow-up of patients receiving imatinib for chronic myeloid leukemia.
 N Engl J Med.
 2006;355:2408–2417.